justnonamenoname/lifeticle/readme.md

 As a counterargument, the function of lifeticle attachment is automatic.
 The fact that the lifeticle has physical properties in some way brings the world/reality and consciousness closer together, which may raise the question of whether elementary particles are alive.
-The theory is compatible with panpsychism concerning elementary particles, provided this does not contradict quantum field theory.
+The theory is compatible with panpsychism in relation to elementary particles, if this does not contradict quantum field theory, since particles are based on fields.
 In a completed physical theory, the phenomenon of qualia must be present, either a lifeticle particle must be discovered, or the property of qualia must be defined as a characteristic of an elementary particle.

 **Philosophical zombie**